Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 #2: Limit Sugar and Fast-Digesting Carbohydrates

 Gate 60 energy is linked to sugar and quick energy.
-While some sugar is natural and fine (fruit, small amounts of honey), excess refined sugar and fast carbs can overwhelm the colon and are not recommended.
+While some sugar is natural and fine (fruit, small amounts of honey), refined sugar and fast carbs can overwhelm the colon and are not recommended.

 Foods and beverages with added sugar feed “bad” bacteria disproportionately, can increase inflammation, and create irregular motility patterns .
 This disrupts the colon’s natural pulsing rhythm and the transformational work of the microbiome.